 Finally, the claim~\eqref{it:distributionxproperty} is an immediate consequence of~\eqref{it:firstclaimstabilizerx} and~\eqref{it:secondclaimstabilizer}. \end{proof}

 Let $\cM$ be as specified in Algorithm~\ref{alg:kilianrandomization} with an oracle access to the oracle~$\cO$ that solves the non-stabilizer problem.
 Consider the algorithm~$\cM'$ specified in Algorithm~\ref{alg:randomizedsecond}.
-Then we have the following (see~\cite[Theorem 24]{grier2020interactive}): \begin{lemma} On input~$(C_1,\ldots,C_L)$, the algorithm~$\cM'$ returns a uniformly distributed non-stabilizer of~$\left(I_A\otimes\cfinal\right)\Phi$. \end{lemma} \begin{proof} Let $\widetilde{M}$ denote the Pauli-valued random variable from Lemma~\ref{lem:paprimesupport}.
-Let $V$ be a uniformly distributed one-qubit Clifford unitary subject to the constraint~$V\Phi=\Phi$.
+Then we have the following (see~\cite[Theorem 24]{grier2020interactive}): \begin{lemma} On input~$(C_1,\ldots,C_L)$, the algorithm~$\cM'$ returns a uniformly distributed non-stabilizer of~$\left(I\otimes\cfinal\right)\ket{\Phi}$. \end{lemma} \begin{proof} Let $\widetilde{M}$ denote the Pauli-valued random variable from Lemma~\ref{lem:paprimesupport}.
+Let $V$ be a uniformly distributed one-qubit Clifford unitary subject to the constraint~$V\ket{\Phi}=\ket{\Phi}$.
 Then we have

 by definition of the algorithm~$\cM'$ and Lemma~\ref{lem:paprimesupport}~\eqref{it:secondclaimstabilizer}.
-Since $\widetilde{M}$ is supported on the set of non-stabilizers of the state~$\Phi$ (see Lemma~\ref{lem:paprimesupport}~\eqref{it:distributionxproperty}), it follows from Lemma~\ref{lem:nonstabilizers} that $V\widetilde{M}V^\dagger$ is a random non-stabilizer of~$\Phi$ with uniform distribution.
+Since $\widetilde{M}$ is supported on the set of non-stabilizers of the state~$\ket{\Phi}$ (see Lemma~\ref{lem:paprimesupport}~\eqref{it:distributionxproperty}), it follows from Lemma~\ref{lem:nonstabilizers} that $V\widetilde{M}V^\dagger$ is a random non-stabilizer of~$\ket{\Phi}$ with uniform distribution.
 The claim follows from this. \end{proof}

-Finally, we combine a deterministic oracle for the non-stabilizer problem and the randomization procedure that we specified in Algorithms~\ref{alg:kilianrandomization} and~\ref{alg:randomizedsecond} to an algorithm learning the stabilizer group of the state $(I_A\otimes C_L\cdots C_1)\Phi$ (up to a sign factor).
+Finally, we combine a deterministic oracle for the non-stabilizer problem and the randomization procedure that we specified in Algorithms~\ref{alg:kilianrandomization} and~\ref{alg:randomizedsecond} to an algorithm learning the stabilizer group of the state $(I\otimes C_L\cdots C_1)\ket{\Phi}$ (up to a sign factor).

 \begin{theorem} Let~$\cO$ be a deterministic oracle for the non-stabilizer problem.
-There is an $\AC^0/\poly$ algorithm with an oracle access to~$\cO$ that, on input~$(C_1,\ldots,C_L)$ \begin{enumerate}[(i)] \item makes $O(1)$ oracle calls to~$\cO$, \item outputs two distinct non-identity Pauli operators~$S_1,S_2$ such that
+There is an $\NC^0$ algorithm with an oracle access to~$\cO$ that uses uniformly random bits, and on input~$(C_1,\ldots,C_L)$ \begin{enumerate}[(i)] \item makes $O(1)$ oracle calls to~$\cO$, \item either outputs two distinct non-identity Pauli operators~$S_1,S_2$ such that